Anonymous vs. Open Egg Donation (and the In-Between)

 • The intended parent(s) and egg donor see each other face-to-face, whether it be in-person or over a video call.
 Typically, there is still limited information exchanged and generally limited to no communication beyond this interaction.

-Open or Directed Egg Donation
+Directed or Open Egg Donation

-• When choosing an open, directed or semi-open egg donation, the intended parent and egg donor negotiate on the terms, whether that be contacting the egg donor for medical reasons only, the chance for the offspring to meet the egg donor if the child chooses, or to send photos of the child as they grow.
+• When choosing an open, directed, or semi-open egg donation, the intended parent and egg donor negotiate on the terms, whether that be contacting the egg donor for medical reasons only, the chance for the offspring to meet the egg donor if the child chooses, or to send photos of the child as they grow.

 Known Egg Donation